Chapter 29: "Runaway"

 "What made you retire as a sailor if you loved what you did?"

-"I almost did not make it out alive the last trip.
-I was not supposed to live, not when all my fellow comrades perished.
-I was the lone survivor," he said wistfully.
-It had occurred to me in that moment that I was talking to the man who survived the recent shipwreck that happened earlier in the year, around the time of my near death experience.
-He was the only one that did not die, in a shipwreck that had haunted my dreams.
+"I almost did not make it out alive on the last trip.
+I was not supposed to live, not after dozens of my fellow comrades perished.
+I was the lone survivor," he said in a wistful tone.
+It dawned on me that I was talking to the man who survived the shipwreck that occurred earlier this year.
 He was the only exception that stormy night.

 "How did you make it out alive?"

 "Some say the gods had shown mercy on me, others called it luck.
 I called it resilience.
 I stayed afloat on a piece of the ship that still floated and held on for dear life.
 As exciting as it was to go out at sea as a young man like yourself, you must recognize the power it contains.
 That is why I worry about your departure."

 I bit down on my lip.
 He did not need to tell me more about how dangerous sea travel could be.
 He was a living example of how dangerous the sea could be.
 Yet he was unaware of the danger that loomed over my head if I remained on the island.
 "I understand the sea can be dangerous, but I am willing to take that risk for freedom."

 He nodded slowly.
 "I should have informed you that for every ship that leaves there is a composed list of the crew.
 Only accompanying slaves or exiles are allowed without being preapproved."